 Starting with World War II, big breakfast cereal companies increasingly started to advertise their products to children.
 By this time, General Mills also entered the market with Wheaties in the mid-1920s and Kix in the ’30s.
 CheeriOats was quickly renamed to Cheerios, which would become America’s best-selling cereal, surpassing $1 billion in 2015.
 Honey Nut Cheerios was also introduced by General Mills in 1979, becoming the brand’s most popular version.

-During the 1960s space-age, the Quaker Oats Company introduced Quisp, a pink-skinned alien featured on the cereal box.
+During the 1960s space age, the Quaker Oats Company introduced Quisp, a pink-skinned alien featured on the cereal box.
 Though Quisp has been discontinued, it has also been brought back periodically.
-However, Cap’n Crunch, which is also another Quaker Oats Company from this time period, remains strong to this day.
+However, Cap’n Crunch, another Quaker Oats Company product from this time period, remains strong to this day.
 Cap’n Crunch is a sweetened and extruded oat and corn dough.

 Breakfast Cereals in 2020 and Beyond

 As such, this tubular industrial conveyor belt for food will maintain the recipe precisely as the food scientist formulated it.
 In addition, tubular cable and disk systems do eliminate the risk of spillage and contamination, ensuring both the quality and integrity of the product throughout the entirety of the production process.
 Many top cereal companies globally use these types of conveying systems in their production process.
-If you want to learn more about Cablevey’s tubular drag cable and disc systems, feel free to contact us today!
+If you want to learn more about Cablevey’s tubular drag cable and disc systems and how we can customize your operations with a custom conveyor belt for the warehouse or automate your system, feel free to contact us today!